Reviews (1-17 of 17)

 Feature Scorecard Summary

-About Trend Micro Apex One
+What is Trend Micro Apex One?

 The Trend Micro Endpoint Security platform Apex One (formerly OfficeScan) provides antivirus and malware detection, and endpoint visibility.
 The product suite can be extended with associated applications that cover mobile endpoint protection, endpoint encryption, as well as network and server vulnerability protection.